ithemes/iThemes-Security/readme.txt

 * Tagalog by <a href="http://pointen.dk/">Hanne</a>
 * Turkish by <a href="http://hakanertr.wordpress.com">Hakan Er</a>

-Note I have removed all translations that were not compatible with version 3+.
-Please let me know if you would like to add a translation.
+Please <A href="http://bit51.com/contact" target="_blank">let us know</a> if you would like to contribute a translation.

 = Warning =

 Please read the installation instructions and FAQ before installing this plugin.
 It makes some significant changes to your database and other site files which, without a proper backup, can cause problems if something goes wrong.
 While problems are rare, most (not all) support requests I get for this plugin involve the users failure to make a proper backup before installing.

 == Installation ==

+Don't want to configure Better WP Security yourself but still want to make sure your site is secure as possible? <a href="http://fooplugins.com/plugins/better-wp-security/" target="_blank">Purchase premium installation and configuration for Better WP Security</a>

 1. Backup your Wordpress database, config file, and .htaccess file
 2. Upload the zip file to the `/wp-content/plugins/` directory